samestrin/llm-newsletter-generator/README.md

 ## Options

 ```
   -f, --feed-url feed_url         URL of the feed                 [string] [required]
   -t, --title title               Title of the newsletter         [string] [required]
   -to, --topic topic              Topic of the newsletter         [string]
   --max                           Maximum number of items to      [number]
                                   process
-  -m, --model-name          Model to use for text           [string]
+  -m, --model-name model          Model to use for text           [string]
                                   generation (microsoft,
                                   meta-llama, snowflake,
                                   dolphin)
-  -o, --output-filename     Output filename                 [string]
+  -o, --output-filename filename  Output filename                 [string]

   -v, --version                   Display the version number      [boolean]
 ```

 Replace <feed_url> with the URL of the RSS feed you want to generate the newsletter from.
 Specify <newsletter_title> as the desired title for the newsletter.
 Optionally, you can include <newsletter_topic> to define a specific topic for the newsletter, <max_items> to limit the number of items included in your newsletter, <output> to specify an output filename, or <valid_model>.
 Valid models are: `dolphin`, `meta-llama`, `microsoft`, and `snowflake`.